desl/jollof/README.md

 # jollof
-Little Is This Jollof app
+A little app to ask "Is This Jollof?"

 See it live at: https://desl.github.io/jollof/